Griefed/docker-App-Collection/README.md

       - INSTALL_DCC=true # Whether to install dcc.
 Either true or false.
       - INSTALL_COMPOSERIZE=true # Whether to install composerize.
 Either true or false.
       - INSTALL_ACTIVE_GITHUB_FORKS=true # Whether to install Active GitHub Forks.
 Either true or false.
-      - INSTALL_NOISE=true # Whether to install php-noise.
+      - INSTALL_PHP_NOISE=true # Whether to install php-noise.
 Either true or false.
       - DOMAIN=www.example.com # The address of the device this container is running on.
 Can be an IP or sub.domain.tld.
     volumes:
       - /host/path/to/config:/config # Contains all application data and base-image config files